 Try not to take life too seriously

 I think actively trying not to let life get me down helps a lot.
 I always try to see the lighter side of life and do my best not to catastrophise.
-This is when you imagine the worst case scenario and freak yourself out with loads of “what if…?” type thoughts.
+This is when you imagine the worst-case scenario and freak yourself out with loads of “what if…?” type thoughts.
 This will just add to your anxiety.
 I often tell myself that I can handle whatever comes my way, I have done for a very long time (especially related to my health) and I use positive affirmations (also known as coping statements) to help keep me optimistic.

 No one likes uncertainty but it is a fact of life.
 We can’t have 100% certainty so it makes sense to get used to tolerating uncertainty.
 I also try not to predict the future as that can lead me down a scary path.
-When I find I am focusing too much on uncertainty, I try bring myself back to the present moment.
+When I find I am focusing too much on uncertainty, I try to bring myself back to the present moment.
 I am okay right now, and that’s okay for me for now.

 This isn’t the same as denial.
 Once you have accepted where you are and what is happening to you, it can help to keep your mind busy if you find you are ruminating.
-Rumination is a mental waste of energy – it’s when we worry and the thoughts go round and round without any resolution or problem solving.
+Rumination is a mental waste of energy – it’s when we worry and the thoughts go round and round without any resolution or problem-solving.
 Rumination is a shortcut to anxiety.
-If you find you are mulling things over – use a distraction technique.
+If you find you are mulling things overuse a distraction technique.
 I enjoy watching comedies (Live at the Apollo is one of my favourites) or I play a crossword game on my phone…you can be creative with this.
 If you have a hobby try this.
 Adult colouring in books are good too for distraction.
 As the saying goes, “When you are in your mind you are in enemy territory” and my brain certainly has this tendency to remind me of all my fears and insecurities and make me worry.

 Tough times are universal and I guess there is some comfort in knowing we all have our troubles to deal with.
-Hopefully the above ideas might help you to get through the difficult times with slightly less distress.
+Hopefully, the above ideas might help you to get through the difficult times with slightly less distress.
 Don’t let life grind you down.
 See yourself as an amazing survivor of this challenging reality we all find ourselves in.